Yesterday, I showed off the main floor of our house, where a lot of our learning and exploring takes place.

 It is, however, a three-floor house.
 We have a finished basement and large second story, but unfortunately in a lot of ways, we don’t make the most use of all those other spaces, or we haven’t until recently!

 Our upstairs consists of my mom’s bedroom, a large room – with a walk-in closet, JEALOUS! – that used to be the master bedroom; that’s to the left as you go up the steps.
-At the top of the stairs is a bathroom, then to the right and going toward the front of the house is Sarah’s bedroom, which is small but cheerfully decorated with a birds and nature theme.
+At the top of the stairs is a bathroom, then to the right and going toward the front of the house is Ashar’s bedroom, which is small but cheerfully decorated with a birds and nature theme.
 At the end of the “hall” to the right is our master bedroom, which is huge but actually terrible to try to arrange.
 It’s sort of L-shaped, with a full bath inside the “cut out” piece of the L, a horrible vanity with Hollywood lights, and almost no windows.
 It was created by the house’s former owners by raising the roof over the garage, and it’s … well, it’s a testament to why you should hire contractors for large projects, let’s leave it at that.
 It has two TINY closets, and that’s it!

-The weirdest part, though, is the area outside Sarah’s bedroom and ours.
+The weirdest part, though, is the area outside Ashar’s bedroom and ours.
 The hallway runs the length of our upstairs, but jutting off to the left as you go toward our room is a space about six feet by nine feet that’s just completely open.
 Nice area with a window, but it’s not exactly a “room.”

-We’ve never been exactly sure what it was supposed to be, so just about since we moved in, it’s been Sarah’s playroom, allowing us to store her toys outside her smallish bedroom.
+We’ve never been exactly sure what it was supposed to be, so just about since we moved in, it’s been Ashar’s playroom, allowing us to store her toys outside her smallish bedroom.
 It’s been more or less OK, but she hasn’t recently spent a lot of time up there, instead bringing things she wants to do downstairs, so it’s kind of been a very visible closet.
 (Ugh!)

 his was the playroom at its probably nicest stage… right after we’d done some cleaning in maybe 2009 or 2010.
 Bins of stuff, even when organized neatly, still kind of looked like a room full of bins of stuff, you know?